 Cellular phones must remain off during a school evacuation, lockdown, or drill.
 During these situations, students are NOT to try to contact their parent/guardian by cell phone until given permission by school staff.
 This allows emergency communication channels to remain open.
 The ParentLINK communication system has the capability of contacting parents/guardians in an emergency.

 Students found in violation of these guidelines will have their cell phone confiscated and will only be returned to parents or legal guardians.
 The school will not be held responsible if they are lost or stolen.

-Items that are disruptive to the educational environment such as electronic games, laser pointers, radios, tape recorders, iPods, MP3 players, or any other electronic devices or items are permitted on campus.
+Items that are disruptive to the educational environment such as electronic games, laser pointers, radios, tape recorders, iPods, MP3 players, or any other electronic devices or items are not permitted on campus.
 These items will be confiscated and will only be returned to parents or legal guardians.
 The school will not be held responsible if they are lost or stolen.

 The school bank is located on the first floor of the administration building and is open for students thirty minutes before and after school as well as during both lunches.
 The bank takes care of all school fees, fines, and student funds.
 Las Vegas High School no longer accepts checks.
 All transactions must be done with cash or money orders or credit card.
 Fees, etc. may also be paid online at LVWildcats.com.

 The school cannot assume the responsibility for accidental injury; therefore, all students are encouraged to participate in the available school insurance program.
 The necessary forms can be obtained during registration.
 Insurance or an insurance waiver is mandatory for all students who plan to participate in the athletic program at Las Vegas High School.

 Shelter-in-place is an alternative method used to protect students and staff during an emergency when a timely means of evacuation is not possible for a variety of reasons.
 This drill is monitored by the fire department at various times during the school year.